Byron Buxton Has 99 MPH Arm, 21 MPH Speed, 448-Foot Power and a Lot to Prove

 The Twins want him on the field as much as possible.
 When he missed 21 games this season because of migraines and then a hairline fracture in his foot, they brought him back without a minor league rehab assignment.

 Sure enough, Buxton made a great catch in center field on one of his first days back.
 He also went 2-for-23 with nine strikeouts in his first seven games, and rust had to be an issue.
-His numbers through May 21 weren't impressive: a .157 batting average, just three walks and 22 strikeouts, zero home runs, a .192 on-base average and a .200 slugging percentage.
+His numbers through May 24 still aren't impressive: a .173 batting average, just three walks and 24 strikeouts, zero home runs, a .205 on-base average and a .227 slugging percentage.

 The good thing for Buxton and the Twins is he doesn't seem nearly as frustrated and confused at the plate as he was when he hit .147 in April 2017.
 He believes in what he's doing now, he believes he will hit, and he even believes he can become as much of an impact guy with the bat as he already is with the glove.